Seebak-Tech/DevTools/Docker/pytools/README.md

 ### Files for docker-compose:

-For execute any command with docker-compose you need to specify an alternate compose file for your OS:
+To interact with the pytools image it is recommended to use the docker compose file and configure some aliases:

 - For Linux use the file: [pytools_linux.yml](https://github.com/Seebak-Tech/DevTools/blob/0ab46d6e7c3b87c8722b83df557514c40d3e9238/Docker/pytools/pytools_linux.yml)

 - For MacOs use the file: [pytools_mac.yml](https://github.com/Seebak-Tech/DevTools/blob/0ab46d6e7c3b87c8722b83df557514c40d3e9238/Docker/pytools/pytools_mac.yml)

-- Only for work with x11-apps in MacOS add:
+Only for work with x11-apps in MacOS add:

       echo 'export HOST_DOCKER="host.docker.internal"' >> ~/.zshrc